rescript-react-native/rescript-react-native/website/docs/usage.md

 compilation/watching process for you.

-In case you are facing something weird, you can always trigger a cleanup by doing `Cmd + Shift + P` and look for `Restart Reason Language Server`.
+In case you are facing something weird, you can always trigger a cleanup by doing `Cmd/Ctrl + Shift + P` and look for `Restart Reason Language Server`.

-⛑ _Even if you decide to use Vscode or a smiliar IDE to ease your day to day development workflow, you should have a look to CLI workflow so you how it works._
+⛑ _Even if you decide to use Vscode or a smiliar IDE to ease your day to day development workflow, you should have a look to CLI workflow so you know how it works._

 ### Compile ReasonML files via CLI